Vandivier/afterecon/content/2020-11-27-documenting-voter-fraud-and-irregularity-in-the-2020-election.md

 ---
-title: Documenting Voter Fraud and Irregularity in the 2020 Election
+title: "Documenting Voter Fraud and Irregularity in the 2020 Election"
 date: 2020-11-27 14:08:08
 author: John Vandivier
 ---